Secondary education in Australia for international students

 Curriculum and Creative Opportunities

-The British educational system heavily influences the Australian curriculum.
-It mandates the study of subjects such as English, mathematics, history, physics, at least one foreign language, geography, chemistry, and biology.
-Physical education is mandatory, but students can choose their preferred sport as an elective.
+The Australian educational system is based on the British curriculum.
+Educational process stipulates compulsory studying of the following subjects such as English, mathematics, history, physics, at least one foreign language, geography, chemistry, and biology.
+Physical education is an integral element of studying, the classes are compulsory.
+However, students are provided with the opportunity to choose the sport activity as an elective.
 Moreover, creative pursuits such as dancing, modeling, drawing, and musical arts are also available as elective subjects.

 Electives in Senior Classes

-Students aiming to enhance their prospects of entering prestigious higher education institutions often select specialized electives during their 11th and 12th grades.
+If students want to increase an opportunity of successful enrollment in the best universities, they usually decide on taking specialized electives while studying in 11th and 12th grades.
 These electives can include law, economics, technology, computer science, or accounting.

 University Admissions in Australia